Brains beat brawn. The Titan Prometheus knew that. He joined Zeus in his battle against the Titans.

 “What bitter wrongs I bear!”

-A Good Transcendental Router Can Get Knocked Offline.
-If that Happens, We Need to Get it Back Online
+A Good Transcendental Modem Can Get Knocked Offline or the Router Can Lose the Connection.
+If that Happens, We Need to Re-Establish the Connection

 What was the playwright Aeschylus getting at with this story?
 Here was Prometheus, previously an ally of Zeus and of the new divine order, disobeying Zeus and violating that new divine order.